temporalio/documentation/docs/java-quick-start.md

   }
 ```

 Let's create a separate main method for the activity worker.
-It is common to have a single worker that hosts both activities and workflows,
+It is common to have a single worker that hosts both activities and Workflows,
 but here we keep them separate to demonstrate how Temporal deals with worker failures.
 To make the activity implementation known to Temporal, register it with the worker: